dav-G/Natural-Language-Processing/README.md

 - [`deepspeed_config.json`](deepspeed_config.json) JSON file containing DeepSpeed configuration

 ## Project
-The aim of the assignment is to apply the techniques we have learnt in class to analyse a text datasets.
+The aim of the assignment is to apply the techniques we have learnt in class to analyse a text dataset.

 OpenOrca-SlimOrca
 - Website: https://huggingface.co/datasets/Open-Orca/SlimOrca